 After contacting Synology, here is the answer I received through their support channel, today 9 August 2019.

-Here is the screenshot taken from Synology Security Advisor.
+Here is the screenshot taken from Synology Security Advisory.

 Right now this vulnerability (SWAPGS) affects Synology Products with a DSM 6.2 operating system with an Intel CPU.
 The vulnerability impacts the following models: